 You'll also need to gather the following to include when submitting your Form I-131.

-You'll need to submit your application to USCIS by mail, using the address given on its website with the instructions for Form I-131.
+You'll need to submit your application to USCIS by mail, using the address given on its website for Form I-131.

-As long as USCIS has received your application and called you in for your fingerprinting (biometrics) appointment, however, you do not need to wait in the U.S. until the reentry permit is approved.
+As long as USCIS has received your application and called you in for your biometrics appointment, however, you do not need to wait in the U.S. until the reentry permit is approved.
 You can ask that it be sent to an overseas U.S. immigration office or consulate.

-People who have been denied a reentry permit can make an appeal with 33 days upon receipt of the denial letter.
+People who have been denied a reentry permit can make an appeal with 33 days of receiving the denial letter.
 All instructions and requirements for the appeal will be stated in the letter.

 Yes.
-If you depart United States after having become inadmissible, or you become inadmissible while you're away, you may be denied entry.
-Examples of ways that you might become inadmissible include committing a crime, getting involved in terrorist activity, developing a health problem that's seen as a risk to people in the U.S., and many other reasons.
+If you depart United States after having become inadmissible, or you become inadmissible while you're away, you may be denied entry upon return.
+Examples of ways that someone might become inadmissible include committing a crime, getting involved in terrorist activity, developing a medical problem that's seen as a risk to people in the U.S., and many other reasons.

 In fact, it is even possible for the border officials who meet you upon your return to the U.S. to exclude you from entry based on you having abandoned your U.S. residence.
 Although the reentry permit creates a presumption that you did not intend to abandon your residence, if the official sees clear indications that you really were making your home elsewhere, you can be refused entry.

-If you have any questions about your need for a reentry permit or the process of applying for such a permit, contact an experienced U.S. immigration attorney.
+If you have any questions about your need for a reentry permit or the process of applying for one, contact an experienced U.S. immigration attorney.
 The attorney can help you with the application and provide you with the guidance you need to protect your right to return to the United States.